 - Full fat coconut milk - makes the sauce creamy and thick; you can substitute heavy cream.
 Just don't use low-fat or light coconut milk, since your sauce might end up too watery and runny.

 - Grated parmesan - this optional topping adds another umami layer and all around cheesy goodness.
 The parmesan melts on the hot noodles, making it even creamier.
-You could substitute any type of grated cheese.

 - Salt - I recommend adding salt to your pasta water as the pasta cooks.
 This helps season the noodles from the inside out, making your dish much more flavorful.

-How to Make Gochujang Pasta
+Watch My Video - How to Make Gochujang Pasta

 Below are the general steps to make this recipe.
 For the full step-by-step directions and ingredient measurements, scroll down to the recipe card at the bottom of this post.

-How to Boil Pasta
+Tips on How to Boil Pasta

-- Add your spaghetti to your pot then cover it with water so the water line is about an inch higher than the top of the pasta.
+- Add your dry spaghetti to your pot then cover it with water so the water line is about an inch higher than the top of the pasta.

 - Add one to two teaspoons of salt to the water, then cover the pot with a lid.